 6. Start a Blog

 Starting a blog is another effective way to build interest in your app before it even hits digital shelves in app stores.
 Make sure your blog posts are of the highest quality.
 You can use writing and editing tools and services where you can hire professional writers to come up with outstanding blog articles.
 See if some influencers will link to your posts or even write a guest entry for some added credibility.
 This is particularly important if your brand is relatively unknown and you’re launching your first paid app.

 7. Use Social Media

 Social media is a fantastic way to spread the word about your app to a large number of people for free.
-Although that’s the case, you may want to incorporate some paid ads into your social media marketing campaign.
+Although that’s the case, you may want to incorporate some paid ads into your SEO Marketing services campaign.
 That’s because platforms like Facebook Ads enable you to customize your advertisements and target highly specific groups of people.